-Anthony Bourdain Was Emotionally Charged When Talking About #MeToo
+Anthony Bourdain Became An Unexpected #MeToo Advocate With ‘A Real Sense Of Rage’

 Anthony Bourdain was open, honest, and blunt when speaking about issues surrounding the #MeToo movement, says Newsweek.
 He publicly praised Argento for her bravery in coming forward with her story of assault.

 “I am proud and honored to know you,” Bourdain tweeted to Argento in October.
 “You just did the hardest thing in the world.”
-He added: “Can we use the word ‘rapist’ now? #Weinstein.”
+He added, “Can we use the word ‘rapist’ now? #Weinstein.”

-Anthony Bourdain took his own life today in Strasbourg, France.
-He was 61 years old and is survived by his teen daughter.
+Anthony Bourdain was found dead today of apparent suicide in Strasbourg, France.
+He was 61-years-old and is survived by his teen daughter, Ariane.

-If you have thoughts of suicide, confidential help is available for free at the National Suicide Prevention Lifeline.
-Call 1-800-273-8255.
-Their line is available 24 hours, every day.